How Microsoft identifies malware and potentially unwanted applications

 Falsely claim to be software from Microsoft.

-Software must not mislead or coerce you into making decisions about your PC.
+Software must not mislead or coerce you into making decisions about your device.
 This is considered behavior that limits your choices.
 In addition to the previous list, software that exhibits lack of choice might:

-Display exaggerated claims about your PC’s health.
+Display exaggerated claims about your device’s health.

 Software that stores or transmits your activities or data must: